nucypher/nucypher/doc/contracts.md

 # Main contracts

 * Token contract
-`NuCypherKMSToken` contract is ERC20 token with additional function - burn own tokens (only for owners)
+`NuCypherToken` contract is ERC20 token with additional function - burn own tokens (only for owners)
 * Miner contract
-`MinersEscrow` contract holds stake from miners, store information about miners activity and assigns a reward for participating in NuCypher KMS network
+`MinersEscrow` contract holds stake from miners, store information about miners activity and assigns a reward for participating in NuCypher network
 * Client contract
 `PolicyManager` contract holds policies fee and distributes fee by periods
 * User escrow contract